canonic-epicure/joosex-bridge-ext/README.md

 This metaclass unifies two class systems, which uses different approaches to class construction.
 Thus appears some caveats.

-Joose provides system constructor for classes and classes should use `BUILD` and `initialize` for initialization.
+Joose provides system constructor for classes and classes should use `BUILD` and `initialize` for initialization ([details](http://openjsan.org/go?l=Joose.Manual.Construction))
-[Details](http://openjsan.org/go?l=Joose.Manual.Construction) Joose also uses getters and setters concepts.
+Joose also uses getters and setters concepts.

 Lightweight class system of ExtJS, simply calls the constructor of superclass.
 ExtJS applies provided configuration values directly to instance.